Punktum-dk/nsu-service-specification/README.md

 <a id="introduction"></a>
 # Introduction

 NSU is short for NS Update.
-NSU is a propriety protocol and service developed and offered by DK Hostmaster's as an interface for updating the relationship between nameservers and .dk domainnames.
+NSU is a propriety protocol and service developed and offered by Punktum dk's as an interface for updating the relationship between nameservers and .dk domainnames.

 The protocol is based on HTTP og the parameters are transferred as GET-variables.
 The response contains an HTTP header and a brief message for human interpretation.